nanodbc/nanodbc/doc/use.rst

 In ALL other cases it will be ``std::u16string``.

-The nanodbc continuous integration tests run on `Travis CI`_.
+The nanodbc continuous integration tests run on `AppVeyor CI`_.
 The build platform does not make available a Unicode-enabled iODBC driver.
 As such there is no guarantee that tests will pass in entirety on a system using iODBC.
 Our recommendation is to use unixODBC.